-STAFF: The extent of the waiver of the regulation is the minimum necessary to afford relief to the applicant since the applicant is utilizing an existing building footprint.
+STAFF: The extent of the waiver of the regulation is the minimum necessary to afford relief to the applicant since the majority of the adjacent land is owned by MSD and there are existing trees and plantings on their property.

-(d) Either:

-- (i) The applicant has incorporated other design measures that exceed the minimums of the district and compensate for non-compliance with the requirements to be waived (net beneficial effect); OR - (ii) The strict application of the provisions of the regulation would deprive the applicant of the reasonable use of the land or would create an unnecessary hardship on the applicant.
+- (d) Either: - (i) The applicant has incorporated other design measures that exceed the minimums of the district and compensate for non-compliance with the requirements to be waived (net beneficial effect); OR - (ii) The strict application of the provisions of the regulation would deprive the applicant of the reasonable use of the land or would create an unnecessary hardship on the applicant.

-STAFF: The strict application of the provisions of the regulation would deprive the applicant of the reasonable use of the land or would create an unnecessary hardship on the applicant since the applicant is utilizing an existing building footprint.
+STAFF: The strict application of the provisions of the regulation would deprive the applicant of the reasonable use of the land or would create an unnecessary hardship on the applicant since the majority of the adjacent land is owned by MSD and there are existing trees and plantings on their property.